dagger/dagger/docs/current/guides/757394-use-service-containers.md

 <Tabs groupId="language" className="embeds">
 <TabItem value="Go">

-- Use the `WithExposedPort()` method to set ports that the service container will listen on.
+- Use the `WithExposedPort()` method to set ports on which the service container will listen.
 Dagger checks the health of each exposed port prior to running any clients that use the service, so that clients don't have to implement their own polling logic.
 - Use the `Endpoint()` method to create a string address to a service container's port.
 You can either specify a port or let Dagger pick the first exposed port.

 Here's an example: